mivp/VizNotes/3DVis-and-VR-Workshop-2019.md

  - The data is abstract and difficult to condense to 2D or comprehend with a 2D plot
  - The data can be mapped to an inherently 3D dataset, eg: can be plotted on a geospatial 3d dataset to map to locations
  - For fun / outreach / increased impact : humans find 3D visualisations more compelling than flat 2D images.

+### When not to use 3D?
+For example, see this chapter in "Fundamentals of Data Visualization" [https://serialmentor.com/dataviz/no-3d.html](https://serialmentor.com/dataviz/no-3d.html) which basically suggests avoiding 3D altogether.
+- If you can communicate your data clearly in a 2D plot
+- If there adding a 3rd dimension actually helps comprehend the data better

 ## Virtual Reality